-Does email turn you into an asshole?
+Does email turn you into a jerk?

 Communicating via email (vs. face-to-face) makes people less cooperative and makes them feel more justified in being noncooperative: